- Heart Conditions

 - pulmonary hypertension

 Performed under general anaesthesia, lung transplants typically take 4-12 hours.
 An incision is made in the chest and the damaged lung(s) removed.
 A bypass machine may also be used to pump blood around the body during surgery.
 The new lung(s) are then connected to the appropriate airways and blood vessels and the incision closed.

 Lung transplantation is a major operation and recovery can take at least 3 months.
 All patients undergoing organ transplants will need to take immunosuppressant drugs to reduce the chances of organ rejection.
 These drugs suppress the immune system to reduce the risk of the new organ being perceived as a ‘foreign body’.

-Lung transplants have proven to be effective treatment for people with advanced lung disease, reducing symptoms of breathlessness and vastly improving quality of life.
-Patients with successful transplants can go onto lead near normal lives.
+Lung transplants have proven to be an effective treatment for people with advanced lung disease, reducing symptoms of breathlessness and vastly improving quality of life.
+Patients with successful transplants can go onto lead near-normal lives.
 According to the British Lung Foundation, half of the people undergoing lung transplants survive for 5 years or more.
 Results at Harefield Hospital are considerably better than the international average.